DeveloperDowny/techrace_2023/README.md

 # TechRace 2023
-The official TechRace 2023 and Validation Flutter App and ExpressJS Server for the TechRace 2023 Oculus Event of Sardar Patel Institute of Technology.
+The official TechRace 2023 and Validation Flutter App and ExpressJS Server for the TechRace 2023 Oculus Event of Sardar Patel Institute of Technology.<br>
 TechRace is a treasure hunt kind of a event scaled across entire Mumbai.

 # Contributors